Nepal

 tourist with monk Pashupathinath temple in Nepal

-A tourist receives a blessing from a sadhu at Pashupathinath Temple, Kathmandu Valley, an important pilgrimage site for Hindus from around the world.
-The shrine is dedicated to Shiva and is a World Heritage Site © pendakisolo
+A traveler receives a blessing from a sadhu at the revered Pashupatinath Temple, a global pilgrimage site dedicated to Shiva and a UNESCO World Heritage treasure. © pendakisolo

 ancient statues of Nepal carved from stone and wood